-FindMyPast has an especially good collection of Queensland records, and I have also been using their British census records and parish registers for many years.
-Recently I made exciting discoveries in NSW will books 1800-1952 (which include information about many non-NSW people), passenger lists, Royal Household records, East India Company and civil service pensions, and non-conformist baptisms, marriages and burials.
-For example, passenger lists showed that between one British census and the next, some of my families went to South Africa and Canada and then returned to England.
+FindMyPast includes an especially good collection of Queensland records, and I have also been using their British census records and parish registers for many years.
+Recently I made exciting discoveries in NSW will books 1800-1952 (which include information about many non-NSW people), passenger lists, Royal Household records, the 1939 Register, East India Company and civil service pensions, and non-conformist baptisms, marriages and burials.
+For example, UK outwards passenger lists showed that between one British census and the next, some of my families went to South Africa and Canada and then returned to England.

 - You can now attach records to your online family tree, which can be created by importing a GEDCOM file or by entering data manually.

-- Article on 'Top tips for overcoming 'brick walls' in family history'.
+- 'Top tips for overcoming 'brick walls' in family history'.

-- Records from Origins.net will soon be on FindMyPast.
+- Records from Origins.net are being added to FindMyPast.
 That includes the National Wills Index with pre-1857 probate material for England and Wales.
-FindMyPast will then be the largest online resource for UK wills and probate (and those records include data for people from other countries including Australia).
+FindMyPast will be the largest online resource for UK wills and probate (and those records include data for people from other countries including Australia).
 The collection includes (to name just a few) Queensland intestacies and wills (from Government Gazette notices); Bank of England wills extracts 1717-1845; British India Office wills and probate; London probate index; Suffolk testator index 1847-1857; Great Western Railway shareholders; index to death duty registers 1796-1903; index of Irish wills 1484-1858.
 To narrow your search in the 'wills and probate' collection, click 'Browse record set' then select the one(s) you want.

-If you are not sure whether FindMyPast will suit you, try the one month subscription.
-Although a 12 month subscription is better value (and there is a 10% loyalty discount for renewing it), some people will find the one month option more convenient.
-It is available for each of FindMyPast's regional collections (Australia/NZ; UK; Ireland; USA) and also for the World collection (which, as of Feb 2014, is now cheaper).
+If you are not sure whether FindMyPast will suit you, use the 14-day free trial (un-tick 'Auto-renew' in MyAccount after you register) or get a one month subscription.
+A 12 month subscription is the best value (and there is a 10% loyalty discount for renewing it), but some people find the one month option more convenient.
+It is available for the World collection and for each of FindMyPast's regional collections (Australia/NZ; Britain; Ireland; USA).

 If you have no Australian research but need access to UK records, sign up via findmypast.co.uk.